Coretta Scott King, Civil Rights Activist and MLK Widow

-This adventure stop honors the memory of Coretta Scott King (1927-2006), who is the namesake of the prestigious Coretta Scott King Award for children’s books.
-We found the list of these award-winning books in the name of that award at the American Library Association website: www.ala.org/emiert/cskbookawards.
+This stop honors the memory of Coretta Scott King (1927-2006), who is the namesake of the prestigious Coretta Scott King Award for children’s books.
+A list of these award-winning books in the name of that award at the American Library Association website: www.ala.org/emiert/cskbookawards.
 Additionally, she was the author of My Life with Martin Luther King, Jr., published in 1969.

 Though best known as the widow of Martin Luther King, Jr., Mrs. King was an admirable and high achieving person in her own right.
 Read a summary of her life story here: https://www.biography.com/activist/coretta-scott-king.
 As a young woman, she attended the extremely competitive New England Conservatory of Music in Boston, where she studied voice and violin.
 During this time in her life in Boston, she eventually met her husband-to-be.